unicode-org/message-format-wg/exploration/function-composition-part-1.md

     selectKeys(keys: string[]): string[]
 }
 ```

+Compared to PR 728:
+The `resolvedOptions()` method is renamed to `properties`.
+Individual function implementations
+choose which options to pass through into the resulting
+`MessageValue`.

+Instead of using `unknown` as the result type of `getValue()`,
+we use `ValueType`, mentioned previously.
+Instead of using `unknown` as the value type for the
+`properties()` object, we use `MessageValue`,
+since options can also be full `MessageValue`s with their own options.

 Without a mechanism for type signatures,
 it may be hard for users to tell which combinations